 Have you ever noticed when you close an application, it’s still running in Task Manager?
-While on most occasions, the .exe file will terminate in a few moments, there may be times, when the executable continues to run.
+While on most occasions, the .exe file will terminate in a few moments, there may be times when the executable continues to run.
 I came across this situation a couple of times.
-Most of time I was able to resolve the problem with the help of the Task Manager, but if you are unable to kill the .exe file, you can use a tool called Process Explorer by Mark Russinovich.
-The reason why we are using Process Explorer is because it will allow us to look into the files, dll, exe a program called during it’s operation.
-So this way, we maybe able to find out our culprit.
+Most of the time, I could resolve the problem with the help of the Task Manager, but if you cannot kill the exe file, you can use a tool called Process Explorer by Mark Russinovich.
+We are using Process Explorer because it will allow us to look into the files, DLL, and exe a program called during its operation.
+So this way, we may be able to find out our culprit.

 Now we need to enable the lower panel.
-To do so, click on the View Menu and click on “Show Lower Pane” or just press Ctrl + L.
+To do so, click on the View Menu and “Show Lower Pane” or press Ctrl + L.

 The next part is a little tricky.
 Select the program that has problems closing.
-Now look through the Lower Panel.
-There, you may find a couple of handles belonging to program.
+Now, look through the Lower Panel.
+There, you may find a couple of handles belonging to the program.
 There will be a lot of other handles as well.
-For those who are not familiar with the term handle, Handles are open file references of a particular program.
+For those unfamiliar with the term handle, Handles are open file references of a particular program.

-Now what we have to do is ignore all the Microsoft related handles like Frameworks, Session Managers etc. because on normal conditions Microsoft related handles won’t cause the EXE to stay open in Task Manager, it’s mostly the third-party applications.
-Also ignore the application references itself, e.g. Outlook being stuck in the Task Manager after it’s closed.
+Now we have to ignore all the Microsoft-related handles like Frameworks, Session Managers, etc., because, on normal conditions, Microsoft-related handles won’t cause the EXE to stay open in Task Manager.
+It’s mostly third-party applications.
+Also, ignore the application references, e.g., Outlook being stuck in the Task Manager after it’s closed.
 In such cases, you can ignore Outlook entries.

 I know it’s a little hard to track it down.
-But the geeks out know it’s really fun to troubleshoot – just as Sherlock Holmes loved solving a case.
+But the geeks know it’s enjoyable to troubleshoot – just as Sherlock Holmes loved solving a case.

 Some applications, like Microsoft Edge, keep running in the background, even if closed.
 Applications such as these behave this way because the application developer wants the app to launch quickly or keep downloading data in the background.